MSayedz/TopTech-Cracking-Road/Java Coding Methods.md

 * Other PriorityQueue Methods

-      contains(element)	Searches the priority queue for the specified element.
-If the element is found, it returns true, if not it returns false. size()	      Returns the length of the priority queue. toArray()	      Converts a priority queue to an array and returns it.
+      contains(e)	Searches the queue for the specified element.
+If the element is found, it returns true, if not returns false. size()	Returns the length of the priority queue. toArray()	Converts a priority queue to an array and returns it.
       isEmpty()

 PriorityQueue == MinHeap